 RACN, Nicaragua, March-April 2017.

 General collecting expedition to two sites in the North Caribbean Coast Autonomous Region (RACN), in collaboration with the Academy of Natural Sciences of Drexel University and the Biodiversity Institute at University of Kansas (KU).
-We collected data-rich specimens in the humid rainforests of Parque Nacional Saslaya, and the pine savannas and gallery forests of Alamikamba.
+Our crew inclueded Mark B. Robbins (Kansas Univeristy Biodiversity Institute), Johnathan (Jack) P. Hruska (Kansas University), and Therese Catanach (ANSP).
+We collected the first data-rich specimens from the humid rainforests of Parque Nacional Saslaya, as well as pine savanna and gallery forest sites near Alamikamba.

 Pennsylvania, USA, May-June 2016.